 The industrial revolution is a fundamental change in the way of life and human work processes, where information technology advances can integrate into the world of life with digital which can have an impact on all disciplines.
 With the development of information technology that has developed rapidly, there has been a breakthrough including in the field of intelligent information, where computer technology is a discipline that adopts one's expertise into a technology-based application and produces information technology and production processes that are automatically controlled.
-With the birth of digital technology,
+With the birth of digital technology, today in the industrial revolution 4.0 has an impact on human life throughout the world.
+Industrial revolution 4.0 all processes are carried out in an automation system in all activation processes, where the development of internet technology is growing not only connecting people all over the world but also becoming a basis for the process of online trade and transportation transactions.

-Dedie S. Martadisastra, "Dampak Regulasi dan Persaingan Terhadap Hubungan Ritel Modern Dengan Pemasok Domestik", Jurnal Persaingan Usaha Edisi 6 Tahun 2011, pp. 95.
+19 Dedie S. Martadisastra, "Dampak Regulasi dan Persaingan Terhadap Hubungan Ritel Modern Dengan Pemasok Domestik", Jurnal Persaingan Usaha Edisi 6 Tahun 2011, pp. 95.

-Reardon And Bardegue'JA, "the retail-led transformation of agrifood systems and its implications for development policy", (online), (www.rimisp.org/getdoc. php?docid=6432, was accessed on 23 November 2018).
+Reardon And Bardegue'JA, "the retail-led transformation of agrifood systems and its implications for development policy", (online), (www.rimisp.org/getdoc. php?docid=6432, was accesed on 23 November 2018).